JediMindtrick/AngularTheBasics/NOTES.md

 This would be my mostly comprehensive list of angular topics, in the order I would present them and also in order of importance (imo):

 ##Agenda
+1. Why and when would we use AngularJS, and when not?
+2. Basic angular concepts of routing, controllers, services and directives
+3. General design considerations
+4. Hands-On Lab

+##Detailed Agenda

 ####Essential
 1. Brief background